jhukdev/jameshill.dev/src/articles/partial-hydration.md

 layout: post.11ty.js
 ---

 In the time of our modern web, there's an increasing emphasis on performance, and quite right to.
-Ensuring you only ship code that is absolutely essential for the initial render should be at the forefront of every front-end engineers mind.
+Ensuring you only ship code that is absolutely essential for the initial render should be at the forefront of every front-end developers mind.

-Shoving everything into a `vendor.js` file and calling it a day are long gone.
-DevRels and people of import across the internet are promoting an open and accessible web, where regardless of how powerful your device maybe, it performs the best it can.
+The days of shoving everything into a `vendor.js` file and calling it a day are long gone.
+DevRels and others across the internet are promoting an open and accessible web, where regardless of how powerful your device may be, an app performs as best it can.

 This article focuses on Preact, but is in no way exclusive to this library.
 In particular we'll look at pre-rendered applications, be it server side or statically generated.